kaitlin-fair/ECE215/book/Block3Reading/Obj04/ECE215_B3_Obj04_Reading.md

 various wireless communications will be the focus of the rest of this block.

-### Wireless Communications

-Imagine this scenario: you are stranded behind enemy lines, a few kilometers from the smoking remains of your airplane.
+>Imagine this scenario: you are stranded behind enemy lines, a few kilometers from the smoking remains of your airplane.
 From intelligence briefs received before the mission, you know you're in a safe area, with only a very slight chance of capture.
 Still, you find a reasonably sheltered spot and pull out your survival radio, hoping to contact a rescue helicopter.
+>

-In order to communicate with the helicopter, you will need to communicate wirelessly.
+>In order to communicate with the helicopter, you will need to communicate wirelessly.
 In your situation, though, how does it work?
 To be successful, you will need to understand how wireless communications work and what factors affect your communication system's performance.